dionisiskonstantas/assignments-louridas/README.md

 # assignments-louridas
-this is a repository with the 3 assignments witch i made for louridas
+this is a repository with the 3 assignments witch i made for misters louridas course